 Let us go back to Ephesians, because this has very interesting ramifications for you and me.

 Ephesians 1:3-6 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He made us accepted in the Beloved.

 He is talking about us here, not Moses.

 What I am stating here, brethren, is that I think all of us are pretty much dealt with the same as Moses was.
 Recall that David said in Psalm 139 that God knew him from the womb.
 David was no stranger to God when he was born.
-God was already looking at him had His eye on him in the womb.
-I do not know how far before our calling that God knew us, but there is interesting information in the book of Jeremiah 1, and I want you to turn to it and look at it.
+God was already looking at him, had His eye on him in the womb.
+I do not know how far before our calling that God knew us, but there is interesting information in Jeremiah 1, and I want you to turn to it and look at it.

 Jeremiah 1:4-5 Then the word of the LORD came to me [to Jeremiah], saying: "Before I formed you in the womb I knew you; [God knew Jeremiah before he was conceived.]
 Before you were born I sanctified you; [God already had Jeremiah set apart to carry out a responsibility.]
 I ordained you a prophet to the nations."